callawaycloud/ScheduledTestRunner/README.md

     -    Results are pruned after 30 days
 -   Tracks "First Failure" to help with debugging / noise reduction
 -   Automaticly builds Audit Log query to help troubleshoot what changes might have caused a test to fail
+-   Captures Run Time, which can help identify performance issues or slow tests

 ## Install